rustadadam/chess/Miscellanious/notes.md

 # Phase 1 Notes
 ## DDD (Domain Driven Design)
 - What are the actors?
+- What tasks do the actors want to acomplish
-- What are the objects
+- What are the objects the actors use?
-- How do the objects interact with the obejects?
+- How do the objects interact with the actors?
 - We only need to include things that our domain needs to know.
 - SIMPLICITY is important!!